 The small town of Oruro marks the event with dances, music, street dramas and a traditional parade.
 La Paz sits majestically at the foot of Illimani volcano and holds unique attractions in its colonial and modern districts.
 We travel to Oruro to celebrate Carnival in the Andes.
 After the festival we enjoy the colonial city of Sucre and the traditional Tarabuco Market and then embark on an exciting adventure to the unspoilt Salt Flats of Uyuni.
 Here, we will encounter mutli-coloured landscapes, flora and fauna endemic to this unique world.
 While in Uyuni we stay in the Salt Hotels.

-Tour cost: $ 3,280 USD from La Paz, per person based on twin share, includes domestic airfare
+Private Tour cost: $ 3,480 USD from La Paz, per person based on twin share, includes domestic airfare

 Arrival in La Paz, reception at the airport, assistance and transfer to Hotel Plaza.
 Balance of the day to acclimatize to the high altitude.
 Welcome dinner.